Eta and rho invariants on manifolds with edges: Open problems and future research directions

 \subsection{Analytic torsion on singular Galois coverings}

-There has been intensive research into $L^2$-invariants, in particular analytic torsion on Galois coverings, cf. an incomplete list of references \cite{An1, An2, An3, An4}.
+There has been intensive research on $L^2$-invariants, in particular analytic torsion on Galois coverings, cf. the incomplete list of references \cite{An1, An2, An3, An4}.
 Our analysis here lays the groundwork for defining $L^2$-analytic torsion on Galois coverings of simple incomplete edge spaces.